-Subject to the other powers granted by the law, the By-laws and the corporate governance system, within the context of the Board the Chairman plays an important role with regard to:
+Without prejudice for the other powers granted by the law, the By-laws and the corporate governance system as outlined by 2018 Corporate Governance Code, the Chairman plays an important role within the Board with regard to:

-- the proposals for appointing and removing the main officers and bodies of the Company, in particular those involved in control activities (Watch Structure, FRO, the Head of Integrated Risk Management, the Head of Integrated Compliance, and the Head of Internal Audit).
-More specifically, she manages the reporting between the Board of Directors and the Head of the Internal Audit Department156, and submits to the Board157, in agreement with the CEO, the proposals on the appointment, removal and compensation structure for the Head of Internal Audit and the budget proposal to ensure that he has adequate resources to perform his duties; - the main rules governing the activities of the Internal Audit Department (i) proposing the guidelines to the Board of Directors, in agreement with the CEO and in consultation with the Control and Risk Committee and (ii) approving the Management System Guidelines for Internal Audit activities, in consultation with the CEO and the Control and Risk Committee.
-The Chairman is also consulted on the approval of the ICRMS guidelines with regard to Internal Audit activities;
+- → the proposals for appointing and removing the main officers and bodies of the Company involved in control activities (231 Supervisory Body, Financial Reporting Officer, the Head of Integrated Risk Management, the Head of Integrated Compliance, and the Head of Internal Audit).
+More specifically, she manages the reporting between the Board of Directors and the Head of the Internal Audit function149, and submits to the Board150, in agreement with the CEO, the proposals on the appointment, removal and compensation structure for the Head of Internal Audit and the budget proposal to ensure that he has adequate resources to perform his duties; - → the main rules governing the activities of the Internal Audit function (i) proposing the guidelines to the Board of Directors, in agreement with the CEO and in consultation with the Control and Risk Committee and (ii) approving the Management System Guidelines for Internal Audit activities, in consultation with the CEO and the Control and Risk Committee.
+The Chairman is also consulted on the approval of the ICRMS guidelines with regard to Internal Audit activities; - → flows of information on the activities of the Internal Audit function, receiving along with the CEO, the Control and Risk Committee and the Board of Statutory Auditors, the results of the audit performed, as well as the periodic reports on the activities of Eni's Internal Audit function, on the procedure it follows in managing risks and on how well it is following the plan for their containment, in addition to specific reports prepared with regard to significant events.